-Since the change in mass due to superradiance is small relative to mass uncertainty, folding the LVK measurement into the prior allows us to avoid including the masses in the likelihood.
-For each BH spin at $t_{\rm merger} - \tau_{\rm max}$, we look at the conditional distribution $p(\tilde{a}_X| M_{1,i}, M_{2,i})$ (where $M_{X,i}$ is the sampled value of the mass), and adopt a half-flat ($\tilde{a}_{X, i} > \left<\tilde{a}_X\right>$) and half-Gaussian ($\tilde{a}_{X,i} \leq \left<\tilde{a}_X\right>$) prior on the {\emph{initial}} value of each spin, with mean $\left<\tilde{a}_X\right>$ and standard deviation $\sigma_{\tilde{a}}$ derived from $p(\tilde{a}_X| M_{1,i}, M_{2,i})$.\footnote{Within the hierarchical scenario, the prior distribution of spin for the multi-generation mergers can be derived from specific assumptions on the one of the progenitors and the environment, see e.g. \cite{Gerosa:2017kvu,Vaccaro:2023cwr,Borchers:2025sid,Stegmann:2025cja}.
-In most cases, the distribution is rather peaked around $\tilde a \sim 0.7$ as obtained for a remnant of mergers of spinless BHs.
-However, this is reasonably broad assuming spinning progenitors and/or higher-generation BHs, supporting our choice. } This choice allows for the possibility that superradiance has non-negligibly altered the spin in a way that {\emph{would not}} be observable.
+Since the change in mass of each BH due to superradiance is small relative to the mass uncertainty, one can account for the mass measurement by adopting mass priors using the LVK joint prior distribution $p(M_1, M_2)$.
+The initial spins at a time $t = t_{\rm 0} - \tau_{\rm max}$ are, of course, unknown -- while astrophysical processes cannot alter the spins on these timescales, superradiance can.
+Since superradiance only serves to extract spin, we adopt spin priors which contain non-zero weight only above the inferred values of the spins at merger.
+More specifically, given a sample $i$ of the $X=1,2$ BH (with $`1'$ corresponding to the heavier BH), we compute the conditional distribution $p(\tilde{a}_X| M_{1,i}, M_{2,i})$; we then determine the mean $\zeta_X$ and standard deviation $\beta_X$ in the conditional probability $p(\tilde{a}_X| M_{1,i}, M_{2,i})$ (which we infer from the LVK posterior), and adopt a prior that is half-flat, for $\tilde{a}_{X, i} > \zeta_X$, and half-Gaussian, for the initial spin $\tilde{a}_{X,i} \leq \zeta_X$.
+The half-Gaussian distribution ensures an appropriate sampling of the initial spin distribution in the event that superradiance does not spin down the black hole, while the half-flat component of the prior ensures that initial high-spin black holes which have been spun down via superradiance to $\tilde{a} = \left<\tilde{a}_X\right>$ are perfectly compatible with the observed data\footnote{Within the hierarchical scenario, the prior distribution of spin for the multi-generation mergers can be derived from specific assumptions on the progenitors and the environment, see e.g. \cite{Gerosa:2017kvu,Vaccaro:2023cwr,Borchers:2025sid,Stegmann:2025cja}.
+In most cases, the distribution is rather peaked around $\tilde a \sim 0.7$, as obtained for a remnant of mergers of spinless BHs.
+However, this is reasonably broad assuming spinning progenitors and/or higher-generation BHs, supporting our choice. }.